 What did my de-clutter teach me

 The KonMari Method is fairly easy when it comes to clothes, well for me it was anyway…..
 I have not felt joy in my wardrobe for a very long time.
-I wonder if anyone has ever been left with no joyful items of clothing by the end of their purge?
+It did get me thinking about whether or not anyone has ever been left with no joyful items of clothing by the end of their purge?
 Some joy came back into my life when I re-discovered clothes that were hidden at the back of the wardrobe or at the bottom of drawers …. but that was it.
 By the end of going through my clothes I managed to purge several large bags to be recycled to a local clothes charity.
 Yeah ….. joy!

 Saying sayonara to some of the sentimental stuff

-Why the hell have I held onto nearly every flipping “love” letter that I have ever been sent?
-Don’t get me wrong, I am no longer attached to these declarations of love in an emotional sense …. even the heartfelt 10 pages one …. but re-reading these again as an adult has given me such a laugh and a solid reminder how teenagers can be such tortured souls.
+I am no Lorelai Gilmore and certainly don’t have a box to remember old loves by.
+However a recent purge brought up some peaches and re-reading some of the old letters from boyfriends (pre-texting days) as an adult has given me such a solid reminder how teenagers can be such tortured souls.
 My teenage self clearly grew up in the age of movies like Dirty Dancing, Pump Up the Volume and believing in love conquering all.

 Luckily for me my eagle-eyed daughter was helping me sort through some of my crap in case I missed out any gems.
-I am sure she enjoyed the storage trunks of pictures and other curiosities.
-We found my Benetton Zippo lighter from my first ever girls holiday to Malta aged 17.
-Then there was my name badge from working at one of my favourite bar jobs.
-That photo of my 18-30 holiday to Ibiza.
-My first appearance in a magazine.
-My travel journal …. perhaps my first attempt at a blog.
-This was why I had kept all this stuff.
+Got to love a good trip down memory lane including a Benetton Zippo lighter, that photo of my 18-30 holiday to Ibiza, that time I appeared in Glamour Magazine and finally my travel journal …. perhaps my first attempt at a blog.
+You see dear reader, I now know the reason I had kept all this stuff.
 It was to make me laugh.
 I have not laughed so much in ages.

 - Be ruthless – Only keep things you truly love.
 Anything you do not love has to go.
 Being ruthless is normally hard, but I luckily decided to initially de-clutter the day after appreciating some wine with a good friend… that helped.